elixir-sqlite/sqlite_ecto2/docs/sqlite.ectos-pseudo-returning-clause.md

 ## Syntax of the Returning Clause

 There remains one tricky bit to how the *pseudo*-returning clause is implemented.
-Ecto executes database commands in two steps:  (1) Call the adapter to convert an Ecto.Query into a SQL string and (2) invoke `Sqlite.Ecto.Connection.query` with the SQL string.
+Ecto executes database commands in two steps:  (1) Call the adapter to convert an Ecto.Query into a SQL string and (2) invoke `Sqlite.Ecto2.Connection.query` with the SQL string.
 This means that the only access we have to the returning values is in step (1), but the only place we can implement the above algorithm is in step (2).
 Thus, we must add our own syntax to represent the returning clause as a part of the SQL string, then in step (2) we must parse the returning clause to reconstruct the columns to return.
 The syntax of the returning clause is the following:
 ```
 ;--RETURNING ON [INSERT | UPDATE | DELETE] tablename,col1,col2,...
 ```